What do the targets mean?

 You are key to the success of the sport and every personal coach will be invited to the same activities as the athletes they coach.
-Going forward in 2010 onwards the Power of 10 website wishes to list the coaches of all athletes who exceed the UK 10 targets so that in line with the UKA Year of the Coach we can start to recognise and reward these individuals.
+The Power of 10 website wishes to list the coaches of all athletes who exceed the UK 10 targets so that in line with the UKA Year of the Coach we can start to recognise and reward these individuals.

 - What about young athletes?